 The Department can directly pay the registration to conference/workshop or Winter/summer schools when the bank transfer is available as method of payment.
 It is exceptionally possible to ask an advance payment of the possible expenditures for the mission when the quote is equal or higher than € 250,00.
-For missions an anticipation of the 75% of all expenses is possible (follow the instructions in the Manual).
+For missions is possible to get an anticipation of 75% of all expenses (follow the instructions in the Manual).